 Your experience outdoors is only as good as the tools you have and knives are without a doubt among the most important resources.
 If you are a hunter, a camping enthusiast or you simply love being outdoors, you understand better than anyone else the importance of not only carrying a knife but also having the right blade for your required tasks.
 These days, it’s a little hard to get your hands on a decent knife.
 The problem is not that there aren’t any good ones but that the market is literally flooded with all sorts of models, brands and designs.
 The choices can be a little overwhelming to inexperienced knife users.
 This can make it difficult for newcomers to find the right knife. (more…)

-The Condor Kukri Machete up for review (available here) is an excellent option for a large, affordable, fixed blade knife that’s perfect for heavy-duty chopping, hacking vines and shrubbery, cutting wood, batoning and clearing trails.
+The Condor Kukri Machete up for review (available at Amazon) is an excellent option for a large, affordable, fixed blade knife that’s perfect for heavy-duty chopping, hacking vines and shrubbery, cutting wood, batoning and clearing trails.
 It makes short work of tall brush, easily lops off limbs for firewood, and sharpens up quickly to a razor edge.

 I reviewed the Condor Heavy Duty Kukri a while back and came away very satisfied with everything that model had to offer.
 Like the HD Kukri, this model is also made in El Salvador with premium build materials, including high-carbon steel, thick genuine leather, and a gorgeous hardwood handle.
 This stout blade can take plenty of abuse without bending, breaking or chipping.